opensafely/documentation/docs/publishing-repo.md

 ## Tidy up your repo
-You should ensure your repo is as tidy as possible before making it public.
+You should ensure your repo is as tidy as possible once you have completed your project.
 Consider the following:

 ### License